 Generally, there are two forms of embroidery:

 Appliqué: An appliqué work is a form of embroidery that is done on a cloth which is then affixed on a fabric.
 This cloth can be attached to a fabric for decoration or can be used on a uniform to denote the rank of the member of an organization, such as the custom patches on biker’s jackets.
-An appliqué is created by sewing the different pieces of a fabric in various patterns and colors.

 Get The Best Custom Patches Today.
 Check Our Quotes.